 - Breathe through your nose to prevent hypothermia of the mucosa.

-- It is recommended to use 2-2.5 liters of fluid per day for dry throat after quitting smoking.
+- Drink 2-2.5 liters of fluid per day to prevent dry throat

-- It is better to refuse spicy and sour food.
-This approach to nutrition will help restore the mucous membrane of the throat.
+- Abstain from spicy and sour food.
+This helps restore the mucous membrane of the throat.

-- It is advisable to reduce the level of emotional and psychological stress by creative mindfulness exercises.
-It is supposed to treat inflammatory and oncological pathologies under the supervision of a doctor.
+- Reduce the level of emotional and psychological stress by creative mindfulness exercises.

 - Eat fewer foods that contain a lot of salt

-- If the sore throat does not go away, then you need to go to the doctor.
+If the sore throat does not go away, consult a doctor.
 Only a specialist can determine the exact cause of the discomfort.
 By refusing medical care, you expose yourself to the risk of complications.